EMERGENCY SERVICE

 Some temporary disruption is unavoidable with heavy equipment, but we take steps to minimize it.
 We use plywood and track mats to protect high-traffic areas and existing landscaping.
 After excavation, we grade and restore all affected areas so your yard is ready for seeding or sod.

 We contact Dig Safely New York (811) before every project to mark all underground gas, electric, water, and communication lines.
-For unmarked utilities like irrigation systems or septic components, we use private locating services.
+For unmarked utilities like irrigation systems or private utility components, we use private locating services.
 This critical step prevents costly and dangerous utility strikes.

 Yes, we excavate year-round in Western New York, including through frozen ground.
 Winter work requires more powerful equipment and takes longer, so costs may be slightly higher.
 We monitor weather and frost depth to ensure feasibility.
 Most customers prefer spring through fall when conditions are ideal and restoration is easier.